Dog Training

 I’m willing to work with whatever tools the owner has, but some tools are better than others.
 These are the tools I use and recommend:

-• Treats.
-Dried liver, bully sticks, and biscuits.
-This Old Mother Hubbard brand is inexpensive.
+• High value treats.
+Dry liver, dry salmon, bully sticks, cheese sticks… The ones I go through the most are these Old Mother Hubbard mini biscuits.
 Other animal protein and fresh food is also great.

 • Gentle leader.
-I don’t often use one, but it’s the right tool when the dog’s strength exceeds the handler, or when timing corrections is an issue, or when transitioning out of a muzzle for biting issues.
-The goal is to transition out of a gentle leader to a slip lead or simple collar, if that’s possible for the owner.
+I don’t often use one, but it’s what I go to when the slip lead isn’t the right stimulus or when transitioning out of a muzzle for biting issues.
+The goal is to transition out of a gentle leader to a slip lead or something milder, if possible.

 • Muzzle.
-I rarely use this, but if the dog is strong and biting is a concern, we will put a soft muzzle on to protect people and other dogs.
+If the dog is strong and biting is a concern, we will put on a muzzle to protect people and other dogs.
 I want the dog to earn their way out of the muzzle as soon as possible.
-I do not recommend it for barking or chewing issues.

 • Backpack.
-A weighted vest or backpack is a good tool for a dog that has a lot of stamina.
-It gives the dog a job to focus on, and it drains the energy in their legs.
+A backpack is a good tool for a dog that has a lot of stamina.
+It gives the dog a job to focus on and drains the energy in their legs.

 These are tools that I do not recommend:

 • Prong collars.
 They are more severe than I’ve ever had a need for.
-If the dog has trouble with pulling on the leash and a slip lead isn’t working, I go to a gentle leader.
-If you have a short-hair dog, please do not even consider a prong collar.
+If the dog has trouble with leash pressure and a slip lead or martingale isn’t working, I go to a gentle leader and focus on behavioral change so the dog doesn’t get used to hitting the end of the leash.

 • Harnesses, except for exercise.
 Harnesses are the optimal tool for pulling.
-If lunging or pulling on the leash is an issue, do not use a harness.
+If lunging or pulling on the leash is an issue, I don’t recommend a harness.
 If you’re doing a type of exercise where you want the dog to pull, use a harness.
-As far as the harnesses that clip on the front, I think they are just not useful.
+As far as the harnesses that clip on the front, they’re not my favorite tool but they’re ok.

 Further reading

-I write a newsletter about animal intelligence and sometimes write about dogs.
+I write about animal behavior and sometimes write about dogs.

 Subscribe to the email newsletter.